All Products

 Document Center

-You can use the BACKUP and RESTORE commands to back up data from ClickHouse to Object Storage Service (OSS) for low-cost long-term archiving.
-You can also use these commands to migrate a self-managed ClickHouse cluster to ApsaraDB for ClickHouse.
-These built-in ClickHouse SQL commands back up and restore objects, such as databases and tables.
-This topic describes the syntax of the BACKUP and RESTORE commands and provides usage examples.
+Use the BACKUP and RESTORE commands to back up ClickHouse data to Object Storage Service (OSS) for long-term archiving, or to migrate a self-managed ClickHouse cluster to ApsaraDB for ClickHouse.
+Both are built-in ClickHouse SQL commands that operate on databases, tables, and other objects.

-• You cannot back up and restore data between the Community-compatible Edition and the Enterprise Edition because their database and table engines are incompatible.
+• You cannot back up or restore data between the Community-compatible Edition and the Enterprise Edition.
+Their database and table engines are incompatible.

-• During backup and recovery, the cluster's CPU utilization increases.
-You can adjust parameters such as backup_threads and restore_threads to limit resource consumption.
+• CPU utilization increases during backup and restore operations.
+Adjust backup_threads and restore_threads to limit resource usage.
 Memory usage is not significantly affected.

 Prerequisites